richa1999/netflix-gpt/README.md

 BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa Unsubscribe to onAuthStateChange callback
 Add hardcode values to constant file.
+Register for tmdb api and create app, get access token.
+Get data from tmdb api now playing movies list.
+Custom hook for now playing movies
+Update store for movie data
+planning for main and secondary container fetch data for video trailer update store with trailer video data embeded youtube video and made it autoplay and mute added tailwind classes to look main container awesome.

 Features